CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 # dnf install -y ffmpeg ffmpeg-devel

-Install Jellyfin Media Server on CentOS / RHEL 8:
+Install Jellyfin on CentOS 8:

 Jellyfin is a free software, therefore you can download from their official website.